-PROMOTION OF THE RULE OF LAW & PREVENTION OF PROBLEMS ANNUAL RULE OF LAW CYCLE A yearly cycle with an annual rule of law report at its centre, promoting the rule of law in all Member States through dialogue and exchange of information and preventing challenges from emerging or deepening.
+PROMOTION OF THE RULE OF LAW & PREVENTION OF PROBLEMS EUROPEAN RULE OF LAW MECHANISM A yearly cycle with an annual rule of law report at its centre, promoting the rule of law in all Member States through dialogue and exchange of information and preventing challenges from emerging or deepening.
 EU JUSTICE SCOREBOARD An annual report providing comparable data on the independence, quality and efficiency of national justice systems.
 EUROPEAN SEMESTER A yearly process resulting in country-specific recommendations on macroeconomic and structural issues, including on justice systems and fight against corruption, aiming to boost economic growth.
+COOPERATION AND VERIFICATION MECHANISM Regular monitoring and reports on progress made in Romania and Bulgaria to address benchmarks set at the time of accession related to judicial reform and corruption and for Bulgaria, the fight against organised crime.
 SUPPORT FOR CIVIL SOCIETY, NETWORKS AND PROJECTS EU funding instruments, communication campaigns and promotion activities, including support for judicial networks, media pluralism and freedom.
 EU SUPPORT FOR STRUCTURAL REFORMS Technical and financial support for Member States to carry out structural reforms.
 Reforms linked to the effectiveness of justice systems are also financed via NextGenerationEU and the Recovery and Resilience Facility.
-Many Member States have included in their Recovery and Resilience Plans reforms and investments to strengthen judicial independence, to reduce the length of proceedings and to improve the quality of the justice system.

-INFRINGEMENTS Ensure that EU law is correctly applied and respected at national level.
-RULE OF LAW FRAMEWORK An early-warning tool adopted by the Commission in March 2014, enabling a structured dialogue with a Member State to address systemic threats to the rule of law to prevent escalation.
+INFRINGEMENTS RULE OF LAW FRAMEWORK Ensure that EU law is correctly applied and respected at national level.
+An early-warning tool adopted by the Commission in March 2014, enabling a structured dialogue with a Member State to address systemic threats to the rule of law to prevent escalation.

 ARTICLE 7 TEU Treaty instrument to address serious breaches to the rule of law, with dialogue and possible sanctions.

-GENERAL CONDITIONALITY MECHANISM The conditionality mechanism to apply in case of breaches of the principles of the rule of law, which affect or seriously risk affecting the sound financial management of the Union budget or the protection of the financial interests of the Union in a sufficiently direct way.
+RULE OF LAW CONDITIONALITY MECHANISM The conditionality mechanism to apply in case of breaches of the principles of the rule of law, which affect or seriously risk affecting the sound financial management of the Union budget or the protection of the financial interests of the Union in a sufficiently direct way.
+HOW THE EUROPEAN RULE OF LAW MECHANISM WORKS: